 Snowy 2.0 will make renewable energy reliable by increasing storage capacity by 50%, adding 2,000 megawatts of renewable energy capacity – enough to power 500,000 homes.

 RECORD INVESTMENT IN RENEWABLES

-According to Ernst and Young, Australia is one of the top 10 most attractive countries in the world in which to invest in renewables.
+According to Bloomberg New Energy Finance, Australia is one of the top 10 most attractive countries in the world in which to invest in renewables.

-Australia beat our first Kyoto target by 128 million tonnes of greenhouse gases.
-We are on track to beat our 2020 target by 224 million tonnes.
+Australia beat its first Kyoto target by 128 million tonnes of greenhouse gases.
+And we are on track to beat our 2020 target by 294 million tonnes.

 The Government is supporting practical emissions reduction projects through the Emissions Reduction Fund like energy efficiency, capturing landfill gas and boosting soil carbon.